A Nonparametric Maximum Likelihood Approach to Mixture of Regression: Introduction

 The subscript OB in $\hat{\beta}^i_{\OB}$ stands for ``Oracle Bayes''; Oracle here is used to refer to the fact that $G^*$ is typically unknown and thus known only to an Oracle.

 This ability to do individual inference on the regression coefficient $\beta^i$ corresponding to each separate data point $(x_i, y_i)$ is the main attractive feature of the mixture of linear regression model.
 This would, of course, require knowledge of $G^*$ (as well as $\sigma$).
 The goal of this paper is to study the problem of estimating $G^*$ from the data $(x_1, y_1), \dots, (x_n, y_n)$.
 We shall assume for most of the paper that $\sigma$ is known.
 In practice, it is easy to estimate $\sigma$ by $\hat{\sigma}$ using a simple cross-validation procedure as described in Subsection \ref{subsection:select_sigma}.
-If $G^*$ is estimated by, say, a discrete probability measure $\hat{G} := \sum_{j=1}^{\hat{k}} \hat{\pi}_j \delta_{\{\hat{\beta}_j\}} $, then the posterior distribution given by \eqref{fullpost} will be estimated by the discrete probability distribution:
+If $G^*$ is estimated by, say, a discrete probability measure $\hat{G} := \sum_{j=1}^{\hat{k}} \hat{\pi}_j \delta_{\{\hat{\beta}_j\}} $, then the posterior distribution \eqref{fullpost} and the posterior mean \eqref{postmean} will be estimated by